chiemenz/AzureML-Pipeline-Deployment/README.md

 Run details of the pipeline step [RunDetailsPipelineSteps](https://github.com/chiemenz/udacity_lab2/blob/master/RunDetailsPipelineSteps.PNG)

+# Future improvements
+* Automated deployment of the model after the AutoML pipeline has finished instead of manual deployment
+* The AutoML pipeline should be automatically triggered if there are changes to the Bank Marketing Dataset alternatively a Pipeline should be triggered via schedule depending on how quickly the customer dataset shifts (e.g. by monitoring how much the incoming customer features differ from the existing training dataset)
+* Alternatively a pipeline which is not performing a whole AutoML run but just a retraining of the best existing model should be setup and maybe scheduled on a regular basis
+ * The Swagger UI with the endpoint documentation should be hosted on a VM (not run on a local docker container) (also the Pipeline Endpoint documentation should be added there)

+# Video
 Here is the link to the brief video showing:

 * 1.)
 The deployed model endpoint